RyanFin/Game_Programming_Tutorials/README.md

     - Example: enum *difficulty* = {EASY, MEDIUM, HARD, **NUM_DIFF_LEVELS**}.
 NUM_DIFF_LEVELS = *3* which is equivalent to the amount of game difficulty levels.

 ### Chapter 4 - The Standard Template Library: Hangman
+ - **Page 100**: Vectors
+    - Dynamic arrays (similar to ArrayLists in Java).
+An array that can grow or shrink as required.

 ## TroubleShooting